AG-Peter/encodermap/README.md

 EncoderMap requires TensorFlow to be installed.
 Follow the [instructions on the TensorFlow website](https://www.tensorflow.org/install/pip) to install it either in the cpu or gpu version.
-Then install EncoderMap with pip:
+Then install EncoderMap with pip.
+If you want to install it in your home directory use:
 ```bash
 pip3 install --user encodermap
 ```
-if you want to install it in your home directory or with:
+If you are in a virtual environment use:
 ```bash
 pip3 install encodermap
 ```
-if you are in a virtual environment.

 ## Minimal Example
 This example shows how to use EncoderMap to project points from a high dimensional data set to